adobe/openwhisk-action-utils/README.md

 ## expressify
 Helper to turn a OpenWhisk web action into a express request which can be handled with normal express handlers.

+Expressify maps the query and action params to `req.query`.
+The original action params are available under `req.owActionParams`.

 **Usage:**